rednafi/rednafi.com/content/about.md

 ---

-Ahoy, fellow daywalkers!
+Ahoy, fellow travelers!
 I'm Redowan Delowar, also go by _"rednafi"_ on most platforms.

-I'm currently based in Berlin and [working at Wolt] as a software engineer.
-Before this, I was exploring healthtech in the US and fintech in Southeast Asia.

-I focus on backend and distributed systems, mostly at the intersection of infrastructure, databases, and observability.
+I dabble with software and mostly live at the intersection of infrastructure, databases, and observability.
 I deeply care about API ergonomics and contract stability, especially when teams and services scale independently.
 I also help teams shape their data architecture, plan for capacity, and keep observability signals flowing at scale.
-I like working in the open and writing about my learnings.

 Recurring themes: Go, Python, distributed systems, schema-driven development, eventual consistency, resilience patterns, high availability, data access strategies, observability,